groonga/groonga/doc/source/reference/commands/select.rst

 records (0) is larger than ``match_escalation_threshold`` (-1).
 So no
 more searches aren't executed.
 And no records are matched.

-.. _query-expansion:
+.. _select-query-expansion:

 ``query_expansion``
 """""""""""""""""""

 Deprecated.
-Use :ref:`query-expander` instead.
+Use :ref:`select-query-expander` instead.

-.. _query-flags:
+.. _select-query-flags:

 ``query_flags``
 """""""""""""""